Female Genital Mutilation

 FGM has no health benefits for girls and women and procedures can cause severe bleeding and problems urinating, and later cysts, infections, infertility as well as complications in childbirth.

-Women and girls who are experiencing complications from FGM can get medical help either through the doctor’s surgery where they are registered or by visiting the African Women’s Clinic at Charlotte Keel Health Centre which is held once a month.
+Women and girls who are experiencing complications from FGM can get medical help either through the doctor’s surgery where they are registered or by contacting one of the clinics listed under Medical Help on this page.

 If you are pregnant